-This year, the Biblical festival of Passover was celebrated on Saturday, April 4th while the Christian festival of Easter is celebrated on Sunday, April 5th.
+This year, the Biblical festival of Passover is celebrated on Friday, April 15th (at sundown) while the Christian festival of Easter is celebrated on Sunday, April 17, 2022.

 Since these festivals are based on the same Biblical events, I would like to describe both festivals and discuss how they have come to mean different things.
 First we will describe the festivals associated with Passover.

 Everyone knows, I suppose, that Passover commemorates the deliverance of Israel from the land of Egypt some 3500 years ago.
 Egypt at that time was the most powerful nation of the ancient world.
 God moved with such boldness and strength that the infant nation of Israel was freed from the grasp of Egyptian slavery and set on their journey to the promised land.
 From that time until today, God’s people have rehearsed this deliverance each year at the time of the first full moon of spring (As spring occurs in the northern hemisphere).

 Biblical festivals were declared by God to be His festivals (Leviticus 23:37).
 God’s festivals recur around the number seven.
 The weekly festival of Shabbat occurs at the end of the seven day week.
 Passover which happens in the middle of the first month initiates the timing of the other festivals which occur later in the year.
 Following Passover is the festival of Firstfruits which happens during the week initiated by Passover.
 Seven weeks from the celebration of Firstfruits comes Shavuot (Christians know this festival as Pentecost).
 Seven months from Passover the last of the yearly festivals occurs.
 This is called Sukkot or the Feast of Tablernacles.